 - Do not use a stand mixer for the above reason.

 - Use a spray oil for the baking pan.
 I like to use avocado or coconut spray oil.
-It really helps this cake slide easily out of the pan.
+It helps this cake slide easily out of the pan.

 For more sweet potato goodness, try this easy Gluten Free Sweet Potato Scones recipe too!